 Cattle Dogs have a very high prey drive due to a few basic reasons.

-- As carnivores, a dogs’ instinct is to locate and capture prey as a matter of survival.
-This instinct is stronger in some breeds such as Cattle Dogs, especially when we consider they were bred with Australian Dingos in the mid-1800s.
-In the wild, the Dingo’s prey drive signals it to stalk, chase, catch, and consume small animals and birds to survive.
+- As carnivores, a dog’s instinct is to locate and capture prey as a matter of survival.
+This instinct is stronger in some breeds such as Cattle Dogs, especially since they were bred with Australian Dingos in the mid-1800s.
+In the wild, the Dingo’s prey drive signals it to stalk, chase, catch and consume small animals and birds to survive.
 The relatively recent introduction of wild Dingo DNA gives the Cattle Dog a tendency towards a high prey drive.